NativeScript/docs-v8/environment-setup.md

 :::warning Note

-This section may be outdated, if you attempt to build for a smart watch and run into issues, please help us update this section.
+This section may be outdated.
+If you attempt to build for a smart watch and run into issues, please help us update this section.

 :::

 #### iOS WatchOS Applications

-With version 5.4 the NativeScript CLI introduces a Beta support for integrating a [WatchOS](https://developer.apple.com/watchos/) application in your iOS mobile app created with NativeScript.
+With version 5.4, the NativeScript CLI introduces a Beta support for integrating a [WatchOS](https://developer.apple.com/watchos/) application in your iOS mobile app created with NativeScript.

 #### Prerequisites